neuroshok/Anekra/doc.md

 ## Event
 Triggers every X secondes
 - Player has X second to find & stay on a specific color cell or symbol
-- Player must change cell every 2sec, without reusing the same cell of any player
+- Snake: Player must change cell every 2sec, without reusing the same cell of any player

 ## Cell
 ### Property